 Will a baby born to a mother taking opioids go into withdrawal?
 Probably.
-This is referred to as neonatal abstinence syndrome, and there are protocols to manage it, including giving morphine short-term with a downward tapering of the dose, and maximizing skin to skin contact between mom and baby.
+This is referred to as neonatal abstinence syndrome, and there are protocols to manage it, including giving morphine short-term with a downward tapering of the dose and maximizing skin-to-skin contact between mom and baby.
 Would it be great to avoid this?
 Sure, but only if the alternatives are better.
 A baby going into withdrawal sounds horrible, but it’s unfair to weigh that against an imagined alternative of rainbows and unicorns.

-Mental illness medications in pregnancy
+Psychiatric medications in pregnancy

 When it comes to mental health, untreated or undertreated serious mental illness is not good for mom or baby.
 That means that when weighing any medication option, the alternatives are not high-risk medication or no-risk alternative.
-If the illness can be managed without medication, that’s great, but with more severe illness that may not be possible.
+If the illness can be managed without medication, that’s great, but with more severe illness, that may not be possible.

-If I were to get pregnant I would most likely choose to stay on lithium.
+If I were to get pregnant, I would most likely choose to stay on lithium.
 Even a woman whose bipolar disorder was poorly controlled with anything over than valproic acid may decide that the risk of stopping the medication was greater than the risk of staying on it.
 It really comes down to the individual woman’s risk profile.